tzhouhc/vim/Notes.md

 Here I record some of the tips when it comes to solving random issues with neovim.

+### Conform/LSP Installation

+Both Conform linter/formatters and LSPs can be installed via Mason -- Mason just makes these binaries available to nvim.
+Check with `ConformInfo` and then install with `MasonInstall`.
+Tools should become immediately available.

 ### Treesitter Incremental Selection Crash

 **Symptom**: After selecting text, attempting to invoke TS incremental selection